 Lately, there has been a tendency to shift blame to the political thinking of the time.

-On the question of genocide, this is what author and historian Ruth Dudley Edwards has written: “So here's the simple truth.
+On the question of genocide, this is what author and historian Ruth Dudley Edwards wrote in 2015: “So here's the simple truth.
 The British government handled the catastrophe incompetently, and for doctrinaire but not ill-intentioned reasons changed policy to non-interference after two years, but there was no deliberate cruelty and no intention to kill anyone.”

 But the answer seems pretty obvious when you read what they actually said.
 Isn’t it time to call it what it was - genocide?